AgencyFit Institute

 Why government technology initiatives stall

-Projects rarely fail because software alone is poor.
-They fail because procurement, implementation, and expectation move ahead of workflow clarity, capability realism, infrastructure visibility, and operational sustainability.
+Technology initiatives rarely fail because software is inherently poor.
+They fail because decisions advance ahead of operational clarity, capability realism, infrastructure visibility, and governance alignment.

 Workflow is only partially visible